NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 Pharaonic temples in Upper Egypt from the Ptolemaic and Roman periods.
 Tentative WHS (28/07/2003).
 The Ptolemies ruled over Egypt from 304 to 30 BC.
 They were descendants of Macedonian Greeks, whose leader Alexander the Great had conquered the pharaonic lands and set up his capital in Alexandria, The Ptolemies (all their kings were named Ptolemy) did however contribute their own set of temples to the already existing landscape of sacred sites upstream along the Nile.
 Four of these temples are combined on the Tentative List under the name Pharaonic temples in Upper Egypt from the Ptolemaic and Roman periods.
 They are located in Dendera, Esna, Edfu and Kom Ombo.
 I visited the latter two as side trips from a dahabiya cruise along the Nile.

-Edfu is a mid-size commercial town without any charm.
+• Edfu is a mid-size commercial town without any charm.
 The temple at Edfu is dedicated to the falcon-headed warrior god Horus.
 His image is the trademark of this temple, and the various granite sculptures of his face that stand guard at the site are especially picturesque.
-Due to having its roof intact, the temple itself feels more like a complete building than most in Egypt.
+Due to the intact roof, the temple itself feels more like a complete building than most in Egypt.
 Inside are dozens of separate storage rooms and chapels.
 All of its walls are decorated with bas-reliefs.
-They have lost most of their colours, ceilings badly damaged by smoke.
+They have lost most of their colours, and ceilings are badly damaged by smoke.
 Many of the faces have been defaced.
 The tour guides endlessly describe the hieroglyphics.
 I think most of the info is superfluous.

-The crowds off the tour boats are huge.
-They take horse drawn carriages from the boats and clog up the streets.
+The crowds of the tour boats are huge.
+They take horse-drawn carriages from the boats and clog up the streets.
 200 EP

-The nest two sites are between Edfu and Kom Ombo but are not part of the Tentative WHS.
+The next two sites are between Edfu and Kom Ombo but are not part of the Tentative WHS.

 Dababiya.
 Tentative WHS (24/07/2008).
-Dababiya Quarry Beds occur in the lower part of the Esna Shale, a well known formation that outcrops extensively throughout Egypt and are unique as the best world representative of the Palaeocene/Eocene transition 55-50 million years ago.
+Dababiya Quarry Beds occur in the lower part of the Esna Shale, a well-known formation that outcrops extensively throughout Egypt and is unique as the best world representative of the Palaeocene/Eocene transition 55-50 million years ago.
 Located on the eastern bank of the Nile, 35 km South of Luxor, the beds are 3.5 m thick.
 N25 30 17,80 E32 31 41,44

 The above is a description from Wikipedia and bears little resemblance to what is here.
 There certainly is no museum with crocodiles.
 It is primarily a rock quarry, one of a hundred along the Nile that supplied sandstone for temples from Aswan to Cairo.

 Shrine of Horemheb.
-The only significant structure, it is a elaborate cave cut into the rock.
+The only significant structure is an elaborate cave cut into the rock.
 Five large portals enter a long corridor with a round ceiling.
 A small side room exits off the back.
 All surfaces are covered with hieroglyphics especially good in the small room.
 One niche has a defaced statue.
 It is quite lovely.

 Shrines of the Officials and of the Nile.
 There are many small “caves” cut into the side and these may be two of them but none are signed, as two are elaborately painted.
-At the end, we climbed down as steep break in the cliff to another small shrine, also well painted.
+At the end, we climbed down a steep break in the cliff to another small shrine, also well-painted.

 The quarries here are very large extending up the cliff in steps.
 These were cut out from above down.
 The stone is rough from the chisel marks and would have been dressed smooth.
 It was very intensive work.